Adults & Seniors

-Free computer instruction is offered at Central Library Monday through Sunday from 1 to 5 pm.
+Free computer instruction and mobile device assistance is offered at Central Library.
 Experienced volunteers are available to work one-on-one to help with issues related to using personal computers.
-You are encouraged to bring your laptop for personalized instruction.
+There are also volunteers to work with you on mobile device questions.
+You are encouraged to bring your laptop or personal device for instruction.

-A Book Club in a Bag contains everything your book group needs to enjoy reading and discussing your next book.
-Each bag contains 10 copies of a title, discussion questions, a biographical sketch of the author and/or subject of the book, and a book sign-up sheet to help the leader keep track of the books.
+A Book Club in a Bag kit contains everything your book group needs to enjoy reading and discussing your next book.
+Each bag contains 10 copies of a title and book sign-up sheet to help the leader keep track of the books.

-The Santa Barbara Public Library System offers a wide range of free downloadable eBooks, audiobooks, magazines, streaming videos, & digital comics.
+The Santa Barbara Public Library System offers a wide range of free downloadable eBooks, audiobooks, magazines, and streaming videos.
 Available 24/7 from the comfort of your own home, this is a great option for those that like audiobooks or the option to read magazines or books in large text.
 Volunteers and staff are available to help you get started with your device.

 Books in large print are available at the Central Library and most branches.

 Dedicated to lifting the spirits of those who are sick and lonely and to cultivate the practice of compassion in health care.

 Area Agency on Aging Central Coast Commission for Senior Citizens

 Responsible for planning, coordinating and implementing programs that promote the health, dignity and well-being of older adults.
 Produces the Senior Resource Directory.